 Students are expected to attend every class session and be on time for every class session.
 Absences, late arrivals, and early departures may contribute to the final grade a student earns.
 Each academic program has a policy stating how many absences are permitted before the instructor will expect the student to withdraw from the course.

-Instructors will state the specific policy in the syllabus for the class.
-If a student has exceeded the number of allowed absences, faculty may initiate an administrative withdrawal on the basis of non-attendance.
+Instructors will include the specific attendance policy in the syllabus for the class and adhere to the policy for the duration of the course.
+If a student has exceeded the number of allowed absences, faculty may initiate an administrative withdrawal based on non-attendance.
+If a student is absent for two consecutive weeks, they are to be administratively withdrawn from their course within a week of the last absence.

 In extreme circumstances (i.e. a disciplinary problem), the Vice President of Academic and Student and Student Affairs may initiate an administrative withdrawal.
 The student remains responsible for the tuition owed in this instance.